gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-06/index.md

 - The `rds` and `aurora` modules have been updated to remove redundant/duplicate resources by taking advantage of Terraform 0.12 syntax (i.e., `for_each`, `null` defaults, and `dynamic` blocks).
 This greatly simplifies the code and makes it more maintainable, but because many resources were renamed, this is a **backwards incompatible change**, so make sure to follow the migration guide below when upgrading!

 All input and output variables are the same, so you will not need to do any code changes.
-There are no changes in functionality either, so there shouldn't be anything new to `apply` (i.e., when you finish the migration, the `plan` migration should show no changes).
-The only thing that changed in this upgrade is that several resources were renamed in the Terraform code, so you'll need to update your Terraform state so it knows about these new names.
-You do this using the [state mv](https://www.terraform.io/docs/commands/state/mv.html) command (**Note**: If you're using Terragrunt, replace `terraform` with `terragrunt` in all the commands in this migration guide):
+There are no changes in functionality either, so there shouldn&apos;t be anything new to `apply` (i.e., when you finish the migration, the `plan` migration should show no changes).
+The only thing that changed in this upgrade is that several resources were renamed in the Terraform code, so you&apos;ll need to update your Terraform state so it knows about these new names.
+You do this using the [state mv](https://www.terraform.io/docs/commands/state/mv.html) command (**Note**: If you&apos;re using Terragrunt, replace `terraform` with `terragrunt` in all the commands in this migration guide):

 ```bash
 terraform state mv OLD_ADDRESS NEW_ADDRESS
 ```

 Where `OLD_ADDRESS` is the [resource address](https://www.terraform.io/docs/internals/resource-addressing.html) with the old resource name and `NEW_ADDRESS` is the resource address with the new name.
 The easiest way to get the old and new address is to upgrade to the new version of this module and run `terraform plan`.
-When you do so, you'll see output like this:
+When you do so, you&apos;ll see output like this:

 ```
 $ terraform plan